 With an ACH merchant account, businesses can withdraw payments for goods or services directly from their customer’s bank accounts.
-Payments must be authorized by the customer, however.
+However, customers must authorize the payments.
 This can be either through a signed contract, acceptance of a website’s “Terms and Conditions” or even a recorded voice conversation.

 Electronic check processing isn’t that different than paper check processing.
-The main difference is that instead of manually writing out a paper check and sending it to the business this payments is processed electronically.
+Electronically processed, these payments are much easier than paper checks.
 This saves both time, money, and paper waste for the parties involved.

 There are 4 steps to processing an electronic check: